gree1d/ReAppzuku/docs/README.md

  * Deep restrictions (Android 11+):
    * Soft mode: blocks auto-start without your knowledge.
    * Hard mode: immediately terminates a process when minimized, prevents it from being kept in memory.
- * Sleep Mode: Full freeze (`pm disable`) of selected apps after a set inactivity timer (5–60 min), with automatic unfreeze on screen unlock.
+ * Sleep Mode: Full freeze of selected apps after a set inactivity timer (5–60 min), with automatic unfreeze on screen unlock.
  * Analytics & Logs:
    * Detailed Auto-Kill log for the last 12 hours.
    * "Offenders" ranking by RAM consumption and restart frequency.